p-chan5/EasyPulse/README.md

 It's hard to find a perfect setup for every user, although it is possible to make some adjustments to customize its behavior:

-- Load analog-max, hifi or edm > Open the 1st Equalizer Band 1 options > Change the `Frequency` and/or reduce the `Gain` and/or change the `Mode` to BWC (BT)/(MT) as appropriate.
+- Load analog-max, edm or hifi > Open the 1st Equalizer Band 1 options > Change the `Frequency` and/or reduce the `Gain` and/or change the `Mode` to BWC (BT)/(MT) as appropriate.

 - Select Bass Enhancer > Set the `Amount` to -6.00, -3.00 or 0.00 dB and/or the `Floor` to 29.14, 58.27 or 116.54 Hz

-- Select 1st/2nd Multiband Compressor > Edit Band 1 options (Bypass/Compression mode/Attack Threshold/Ratio) and/or Band 2 Frequency (Start).
+- Select 1st/2nd Multiband Compressor > Edit Band 1 options (Bypass/Compression mode/Attack Threshold/Release Time/Ratio/Reactivity) and/or Band 2 Frequency (Start).

 ### DOWNWARD / UPWARD COMPRESSION 📈️